 Ensure the safety of changes to your data graph

 Certain changes to your GraphQL schema (such as removing a field or type) can potentially break one of your application's clients.
-Apollo Studio provides schema validation to help you identify breaking changes before you make them, and to help you identify when a change won't break anything.
+Apollo Studio provides schema checks to help you identify breaking changes before you make them, and to help you identify when a change won't break anything.

 - Set up metrics reporting to Apollo Studio from your GraphQL server.